thephpleague/url/dev-master/components/host.md

 ### Replace label

-Last but not least you can also replace a label with your own data.
-To do so you must use the `Host::replace` method with the following arguments:
+To replace a label with your own data, you must use the `Host::replace` method with the following arguments:

 - `$data` which represents the data to be inject.
 This data can be a string or an object with the `__toString` method.
 - `$offset` which represents the label's offset to remove if it exists.